 Materials Selection Policy

 The Champaign Public Library provides a broad range of printed and digital popular materials that support the recreational, educational, and cultural needs of the community.
-The library's selection of materials sustains the principles embodied in the Library Bill of Rights, and the Freedom to Read and Freedom to View statements, as enunciated by the American Library Association.
+The Library's selection of materials sustains the principles embodied in the Library Bill of Rights, and the Freedom to Read and Freedom to View statements, as enunciated by the American Library Association.

-In selecting and acquiring materials, the library recognizes the following general principles:
+In selecting and acquiring materials, the Library recognizes the following general principles:

-F. Criteria which are used, where applicable, in materials selection are as follows:
+- Criteria which are used, where applicable, in materials selection are as follows:

-- Appropriate physical format
+- Appropriate format

 - Intended age and reading/listening/viewing level

-- Scarcity of materials on a subject/author/performer
+- Scarcity of materials on a subject, author, or performer

 - Subject area and collection-development value